Accreditation Reflects Law Firm’s Serious Approach To Colleagues’ Mental Health

 In what is a new category for GPTW, Irwin Mitchell has been recognised for the introduction of a number of new initiatives together with its overall approach to wellbeing which puts the psychological health of colleagues at the heart of its people strategy.

 Expert Opinion“This is fantastic recognition of the work our colleagues and leaders across Irwin Mitchell have established to emphasise wellbeing in the modern workplace.
 By providing a focus on the importance of looking after ourselves and each other, we’ve continued to make Irwin Mitchell a great place to work.”
-Andrew Tucker - Group Chief Executive & Partner
+Andrew Tucker - CEO

 The GPTW judges were impressed with Irwin Mitchell’s approach to wellbeing and how openly it is discussed it all levels of the business.

 The key aspects of Irwin Mitchell’s wellbeing programme are based around four key principles - ‘Self Care’, ‘Feeling Valued’, ‘Meaningful Connections’ and ‘Creating Space’.

 Irwin Mitchell has invested in educating its colleagues and leaders to understand more about psychological health and it has a community of colleagues who bring the strategy to life.
 Day-to-day support is delivered through a team of 90 Healthy Mind Advocates who have been trained as Mental Health Champions by Mental Health First Aid England.

 They are supported by Irwin Mitchell’s National Wellbeing Team which is responsible for keeping the narrative and action on wellbeing at the top of colleagues’ agenda.